xformerfhs/hashvalue/README.md

 Xov:#>ia!Rpp[?j9%J]O]&8o8q:EM-h9PwW}RH88&XoG=jNnzgT0<E<7l8$2
 ```

-The hexadecimal out can be modified, so that it can be incorporated in a program source code.
+If the output type is hexadecimal, it can be modified so that it can be incorporated in a program source code.
-E.g. if one wants the hash formatted for use in [Go](https://go.dev/), or [Java](https://www.java.com/), this could be specified like this:
+E.g., if one wants the hash formatted for use in [Go](https://go.dev/), or [Java](https://www.java.com/), this could be specified like this:

 ```
 hashvalue --source "There should be a meaning." --hash sha2-256 --encoding hex --prefix 0x --separator ", "  --lower